Watch the demo: Slack for Mircrosoft 365

 See how Slack and Microsoft 365 work together.

-See how Slack organizes your Microsoft 365 tools, so you can find Outlook emails and jump into Teams calls without having to open any new tabs.
+See how Slack organises your Microsoft 365 tools, so you can find Outlook emails and jump into Teams calls without having to open any new tabs.

 - Launch Teams calls from any channel